-How Googles Machine Learning is Improving Digital Campaign Conversions
+How Google’s Machine Learning Is Improving Digital Marketing

-Artificial intelligence and machine learning are related, but are not the same.
-AI relates to machines that are able to engaging in intelligent behavior.
-Machine learning is the act getting computers to be able to take action without being programmed to do so.
-AI and machine learning rely on each other and can be extremely effective in improving conversions as well as engagements when used within Google Ads campaigns.
+Artificial intelligence and machine learning are related but are not the same.
+AI relates to machines that are able to engage in intelligent behavior.
+Machine learning is the act of getting computers to take action without being programmed to do so.
+Both rely on each other and can be extremely effective in improving conversions as well as engagements when used within Google Ads campaigns.

-Machine learning algorithms allow advertisers to use data about our target audience to build a persona, and predict how they would think and act.
-Google then evaluates tens of millions of data point to try to replicate how that audience will act and respond.
+Machine learning algorithms allow advertisers to use data about our target audience to build a persona and predict how they would think and act.
+Google then evaluates tens of millions of data points to try to replicate how that audience will act and respond.
 In addition, since machine learning continuously learns over time, your campaigns’ performance will continue to improve over time.

 As marketers we can’t just “set it and forget it,” there are some drawbacks to machine learning.

 - We can’t see the data being used.
 Even though we have access to a lot of Google’s data to make your machine learning campaign work, we can’t actually see the data to make your own decisions.